-2) Wash your hands - often!
+1) Wash your hands - often!

-Germs live on surfaces.
-Reduce your risk of picking up unwanted germs by washing your hands, often, especially when you are out in public.
+Reduce your risk of picking up the unwanted germs that live on surfaces by washing your hands often - especially when you are out in public.
 Regular, proper hand hygiene is the single most effective step you can take to stop the spread of seasonal viruses.
+Find a video with tips for proper hand hygiene on the local Health Unit's website.